-E. Investigative Report
+I. Investigative Report

-- The Title IX Coordinator(s) serving as investigators and/or an investigator designated by the Title IX Coordinator(s) will create an Investigative Report.
+- 1. The Title IX Coordinator(s) serving as investigators and/or an investigator designated by the Title IX Coordinator(s) will draft an Investigative Report.
 The report will summarize the relevant exculpatory and inculpatory evidence, and findings of credibility will be noted.
-The report shall be provided to the Complainant, Respondent and their advisors in electronic format or hard copy for review at least ten (10) business days prior to the hearing in an electronic format or a hard copy for each party's review and written response. - 2.
-The Investigative Report is not intended to catalog all evidence obtained by the investigator, but only to provide a fair summary of that evidence.
+The report shall be provided to the Complainant, Respondent and their advisors, if any, in electronic format or hard copy for review at least ten (10) business days prior to the hearing in an electronic format or a hard copy for each party's review and written response. - 2.
+The Investigative Report is not intended to catalog all evidence obtained by the investigator, but only to provide a summary of that evidence.
 The Respondent, Complainant and their advisors must keep the investigator's report confidential and not share it with anyone.
-Failure to abide by this confidentiality obligation may subject the Complainant, Respondent and advisor to disciplinary action by the University.

-3. The investigator may redact irrelevant information from the Investigative Report when that information is contained in documents or evidence that is/are otherwise relevant.
+Failure to abide by this confidentiality obligation may subject the Complainant, Respondent and advisor, if any, to disciplinary action by the University. - 3.
+The investigator may redact information not directly related or relevant to the allegations from the Investigative Report when that information is contained in documents or evidence that is/are otherwise relevant.

-III.
-Hearings
+J. Hearings

-A. Pre-Hearing Preparation
+1. Pre-Hearing Preparation

-- 1. The Title IX Coordinator(s) or designee will prepare all parties for participation in the Live Hearing. - 2.
-The Title IX Coordinator(s) or designee will review and coordinate logistics for the hearing including, determining availability of all relevant parties, scheduling room locations, and access to technology. - 3.
-The Title IX Coordinator(s) or designee will ensure any evidence inspected and reviewed by the parties will be available at any hearing, including for purposes of cross- examination. - 4.
+- a.
+The Title IX Coordinator(s) or designee will prepare all parties, and their advisors, for participation in the Live Hearing. - b.
+The Title IX Coordinator(s) or designee will review and coordinate logistics for the hearing including, determining availability of all relevant parties, scheduling room locations, and access to technology. - c.
+The Title IX Coordinator(s) or designee will ensure any evidence inspected and reviewed by the parties will be available at any hearing, including for purposes of cross-examination. - d.
 The Title IX Coordinator(s), or designee will serve as silent observer during the live hearing process as a policy, process, and compliance advisor only.
-The Title IX Coordinator(s) or designee will not weighin on decision making, matters of relevance, or questioning phase, but may answer questions related to University policies, procedures, and other state, federal or local laws. - 5.
-Advisors shall prepare questions for crossexamination and email them to the Title IX Coordinators at least five (5) business days prior to the live hearing.
-The Title IX Coordinators will include them with the evidence and other material provided to the hearing officer/panel
+The Title IX Coordinator(s) or designee will not weigh-in on decision making, matters of relevance, or questioning phase, but may answer questions related to University policies, procedures, and other state, federal or local laws. - e.
+Parties and/or their advisors shall prepare questions for cross-examination and email them to the Title IX Coordinators at least five (5) business days prior to the live hearing.
+The Title IX Coordinators will include them with the evidence and other material provided to the Hearing Chair.

-B. General Rules of Hearings
+2. General Rules of Hearings